SamanthaNKamal/INST-377-Dynamic-Web-Applications/README.md

 # INST-377-Dynamic-Web-Applications
-Projects and assignments for INST 377 class at UMD.
+A repository for projects and assignments for INST 377 class at UMD.